The Scientific Benefits of Long Runs

 11. Take it easy.

 With the exception of ultramarathon training, the next day should be focused on recovery.
-Light foam rolling, stretching, and walking should be the only thing related to exercise you should be doing!
+Light foam rolling, stretching, mobility, and walking should be the only thing related to exercise you should be doing!

 12. Plan ahead.